myersg86/digitalocean-x2go-ubuntu-1804/#1do-x2go-ubuntumate1804.md

 ## Step 2 — Firewalling the Server

-Installing an entire desktop environment pulls in a lot of additional software dependencies and recommendations, some of which may try to open up network ports.
+Installing a desktop environment can pull-in a lot of additional software dependencies and recommendations, some of which may try to open up network ports.
 For maximum security, the only port that we'll want to leave open will be port 22, so that we're able to connect with SSH and X2Go.

 To secure our server, we'll be using Uncomplicated Firewall (UFW), because it's less error-prone to beginner mistakes, easier to understand and manage, and fits better with our goal of only allowing connections to one port. iptables and other more sophisticated firewalls are better suited for advanced and complex rules that require more fine-grained detail.
 (See [UFW Essentials: Common Firewall Rules and Commands](https://www.digitalocean.com/community/tutorials/ufw-essentials-common-firewall-rules-and-commands) for a quick reference guide to common commands.)